matteo-chesi/eth-cscs.github.io/scientific_computing/supported_applications/cp2k/README.md

 # Licensing Terms and Conditions

-The sources of CP2K are free for all users (GPL license), and stable versions of the code are available from the CP2K repository.

-Publications of results obtained with CP2K should acknowledge its use by an appropriate citation (see CP2K Homepage).
+The sources of CP2K are free for all users [GPL license](http://www.gnu.org/licenses/gpl.html#TOC1), and stable versions of the code are available from the [CP2K repository](http://sourceforge.net/projects/cp2k).
+Publications of results obtained with CP2K should acknowledge its use by an appropriate citation (see [CP2K Homepage](http://www.cp2k.org)).

 # Setup